- Why did Newclay Products stay open?

 - Aren’t you putting profit before safety?

-No, not as far as Covid-19 and coronavirus are concerned alongside the many other hazards and risks in our workplace, which include machinery, chemicals and forklift truck operations.
+No, not as far as COVID-19 and coronavirus are concerned alongside the many other hazards and risks in our workplace, which include machinery, chemicals and forklift truck operations.
 As required under health and safety law, the risks associated with all workplace hazards are subjected to suitable and sufficient risk assessment, with appropriate control measures put in place to mitigate those risks as far as is reasonably practicable.
 In this we follow the advice of the HSE, see question 2.

-- Are any of your products made in countries with high levels of Covid-19 infection?
+- Are any of your products made in countries with high levels of COVID-19 infection?

-No. All our products are made in our own premises in the UK.
+Yes.
+All our products are made in our own premises in the UK.

-- Do you source raw materials from countries with high levels of Covid-19 infection?
+- Do you source raw materials from countries with high levels of COVID-19 infection?

+Yes.
 With one exception, a material imported directly from Germany, all our raw materials are sourced from UK manufacturers and distributors.
 They source products from manufacturers all over the world, including areas affected by coronavirus.

 - Are your suppliers increasing stock of the materials you buy?

 Some are, others are not, yet, depending on how they assess the risk to their own operations.
 Our suppliers tell us they have stocks to cover us for a [short] period and we currently have plenty of stock.
 Whilst free movement of goods around the world is allowed, this situation is unlikely to change.
+Many suppliers are more concerned about disruption associated with Brexit.

 - Are you currently experiencing any supply chain issues related to coronavirus, or do you expect problems in future?